wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 Adding a background image to the body as mobile devices fallback is a good practice and it will also prevent unwanted white flickering on desktop browsers when the video is buffering.

 == Changelog ==

+= 1.8.7 =
+* New feature: Added support for Google Analytic Universal event tracking; before this update the "play" event was tracked only if the standard version of GA was present on the page; now it works also if the latest Universal GA is installed.

 = 1.8.6 =
 * bugfix: Fixed a bug that prevents the player to run correctly within certain environments.